 Fish oils can be tricky too.
 It’s not the amount of fish oil, it’s the breakdown of EPA and DHA that’s key.

-There are also other good quality supplement brands.
+There are some good quality supplement brands.
 You have to know what you’re looking for.

 It’s a complex subject and a potential minefield once you start looking at it.
 It’s helpful to be guided through it.